-Because of this reality, knowing the dos and don’ts of best practices for asking questions in tarot is pretty important if you want to receive a clear reading.
+Because of this reality, knowing the dos and don'ts of best practices for asking questions in tarot is pretty important if you want to receive a clear reading.
 Below, two professional tarot readers share the questions they hate answering most, so go ahead and add those to your do-not-ask list.
-Then, prep yourself to receive some eye-opening messages with their intel about the best types of questions to ask in tarot readings.
+Then, using their intel, you can prep yourself to receive some eye-opening messages about the best types of questions to ask in tarot readings—or what to know if you're learning tarot yourself.

 Questions not to ask in tarot card readings